 Our goal with Yellowknife Online is to ensure that residents and visitors alike make the most of their Yellowknife experience regardless of how long that might be here.
-So in true form, we were approach by YKIFF to help put together a guide on how to best experience YKIFF.
-Below is our findings.
+So in true form, we were approached by YKIFF to help put together a guide on how to best experience YKIFF.
+Below are our findings.
 It might not be a complete guide, it never is, so if you have any advice of your own, please add it in the comments.
 Now… on with the show!

 Figure Out What to Watch

 This should be the first thing you do.
 Go to the YKIFF website, Facebook Page and look at the schedule.
 Read the descriptions, plan with friends and know the locations of each film.
 Most of the film trailers can be found right on the festival website.